Augustinus Bader Rich Cream vs Clé de Peau La Crème: Which Is Better in 2026?

 Which cream is better for daytime use?

 Augustinus Bader Rich Cream works day and night.
 Cle de Peau La Creme is designed specifically as a night cream — its BioRegen Technology aligns with the skin's overnight repair cycle.
-For daytime moisture, Augustinus Bader is the more versatile option.
+For daytime moisture, Augustinus Bader is the more flexible option.

 Do either of these replace the need for serum?